Can Scottie Scheffler and the U.S. defeat Rory McIlroy and Europe?

 Below, we project both rosters for the 2025 edition.

 The Ryder Cup tees off at Bethpage Black on Sept.
 26, and Team USA is an early favorite across North Carolina sports betting.
-But rosters won't be official for another month-plus.
+But rosters won't be official for another couple weeks.
 Who will captain Keegan Bradley and Luke Donald pick to join locks like Scottie Scheffler and Rory McIlroy?
+And will Bradley still pick himself?

-BetCarolina β your best stop for golf betting β has odds on who will make the 12-man roster for each squad fresh off the Open Championship.
+BetCarolina – your best stop for golf betting – has odds on who will make the 12-man roster for each squad fresh off the Wyndham Championship.

 To note: The top six on Team USA's point list get automatic spots following the BMW Championship on Aug.
 17. The top six ranked players following the Betfred British Masters ending on Aug.
 24 will qualify for Team Europe.
 Each team then has six captain's picks to fill out their respective rosters.